openflam/openflam.github.io/pages/tools/tools.md

 has_children: true
 ---

-# OpenVPS tools
+# Mercator tools

-The following tools assist map creators in deploying their maps to OpenVPS.
+The following tools assist map creators in deploying their maps to Mercator.